catherinepapad/Computer_Networks_I/README.md

-# Computer_Networks_I
+# Computer Networks I, ECE AUTh, 2021-22

- Assignments for "Computer Networks I" course of ECE in AUTh.
+Implement a virtual modem that establishes connection with "Ithaki" server, sends requests and receives packages.